FelipeSeiberlich/contact-blueook/README.md

 1. Input users email.
 1. Check if data inputted is valid.
 1. Upload data inputted into a Google sheet.
-1. Have access to the Google sheet inputted data.
+1. Have access to the data inputted on the Google sheet.

 ## Features
 **Input name**

-User is requested to input name and surname using only letters.
+The user is requested to input their name and surname using only letters.
-If any other characters are used an error message will be displayed and a new request will be made until the user insert valid characters.
+If any other characters are used an error message will be displayed and a new request will be made until only valid characters are inserted.

 **Input phone number**

-User is requested to input phone numbers using only numbers.
+The User is requested to input phone numbers using only numbers.
-If any other characters are used an error message will be displayed and a new request will be made until valid characters are inserted.
+If any other characters are used an error message will be displayed and a new request will be made until only valid characters are inserted.

 **Input location**

-User is requested to input in which country resides.
+The user is requested to input in which country they reside.

 **Input email**

-User is requested to input email contact.
+The user is requested to input their email contact.

 **Confirming user input is correct**

-Input name and phone number are both confirmed by the program if they are following the rules estipulated.
+Input name and phone number are both confirmed by the program if they are following the rules stipulated.

 **Data validation**